Portus Field School 2013-2015

-The Portus multi-disciplinary field school provides a novel educational experience open to all students at the University, by offering hands-on, team-focused training in a variety of techniques used in modern archaeological fieldwork.
-Students are exposed to techniques belonging to different scientific disciplines (including computing, geology, geophysics, biology), and research methods of social and human sciences (including history, classics, history of art), and are encouraged to grow as interdisciplinary scholars and mediators – crucial skills in the modern world.
-The training is problem-based, using multidisciplinary approaches in contemporary archaeological research.
-By providing a framework within which students can relate their core disciplines to archaeological field practice, as well as the experience of working side-by-side with students with different expertise, the field school enables all those involved to gain a deeper insight into their own and related disciplines, and experience a practical fieldwork environment.
+The multi-disciplinary Portus Field School has provided a novel educational experience by offering hands-on, team-focused training in a variety of techniques used in modern archaeological fieldwork.
+Students were exposed to techniques belonging to different scientific disciplines (including computing, geology, geophysics, biology), and research methods of social and human sciences (including history, classics, history of art), and were encouraged to grow as interdisciplinary scholars and mediators – crucial skills in the modern world.
+The training was problem-based, using multidisciplinary approaches in contemporary archaeological research.
+By providing a framework within which students could relate their core disciplines to archaeological field practice, as well as the experience of working side-by-side with students with different expertise, the field school enabled all those involved to gain a deeper insight into their own and related disciplines, and experience a practical fieldwork environment.

-Students are given field tuition as they are rotated through different tasks.
-Field school staff and visitors provide lectures throughout the field school.
-These provide participants of all levels with an understanding of the wider context in which the work at the site is situated.
-These lectures are supplemented by optional study visits to sites and museums in the wider area, including Rome and Ostia.
-Before and after the field season students are given the opportunity to collaborate and learn about Portus and archaeology in general via a set of online resources and a forum.
-All students also benefit from virtual access to Portus fieldwork supported by the Student Centredness project led by Dr Rex Taylor.
-This means that students who are otherwise unable to participate in fieldwork can gain access to the Portus fieldwork environment.
+Students were given field tuition as they were rotated through different tasks.
+Field school staff and visitors provided lectures throughout the field school.
+These provided participants of all levels with an understanding of the wider context in which the work at the site was situated.
+These lectures were supplemented by optional study visits to sites and museums in the wider area, including Rome and Ostia.
+Before and after the field season students were given the opportunity to collaborate and learn about Portus and archaeology in general via a set of online resources and a forum.
+Many Field School activities can be seen in our photo stream.